daviddwlee84/EEGViewer/README.md

     ```
     Ps.
 It share the animatemaxlength global variable and same setting of Animated Plot function in AddAuxiliaryInformation for now.

+9. Slider Multiple Double Signal Plot

+    ```matlab
+    viewer.SliderMultiplePlot(channelList, secLength) % Show only the range of time period on screen
+    ```

 * Quick view of data

     ```matlab